deadlyvipers/dojo_rules/introduction.md

-Hi am Gideon and am learning how to use github
+Hi am Gideon and am learning how to use github.
+So my favorite code school path Javascript